 Charity does not, in any way, decrease the wealth and the servant who forgives, Allah adds to his respect; and the one who shows humility, Allah elevates him in the estimation [of the people].
 (Muslim)

-It is said that the best charity is that which is given in secret.
-You can give Sadaqah online through IKCA easily and discretely, at any time.Give Sadaqah Online
+Many Muslims understand that the best charity is given in secret.
+You can give Sadaqah online through IKCA easily and discretely at any time.Give Sadaqah Online

-There is another kind of Sadaqah which allows ongoing benefits to the recipients and ongoing rewards to the giver, even after death.
+There is another kind of Sadaqah which allows ongoing benefits to the recipient and ongoing rewards to the giver, even after death.
 This is called Sadaqah Jariyah.

 When a man dies, his acts come to an end, but three: recurring charity [Sadaqah Jariyah], or knowledge (by which people) benefit, or a pious son, who prays for him [for the deceased].
 (Muslim)

-While Sadaqah affords you one-off blessings for your charity, Sadaqah Jariyah allows you to reap blessings for as long as your charity continues to benefit others.
-So an example of Sadaqah might be a donation we give to feed a cancer patient whereas Sadaqah Jariyah is when we give towards building or furnishing a hospital with medical equipment which will continue to provide many sick people with healing for many years.
+Whereas Sadaqah affords only one-off blessings, Sadaqah Jariyah allows you to reap blessings for as long as your charity continues to benefit others.
+An example of Sadaqah might be a donation we give to feed a cancer patient.
+An example of Sadaqah Jariyah is when we give towards building, or furnishing, a hospital with medical equipment to provide sick people with healing for many years.

-At IKCA we spend Sadaqah Jariyah on hospital construction costs and essential medical equipment.
-Sadaqah Jariyah help us diagnose, treat and support scores of cancer patients.
-For 25 years, we’ve been investing Sadaqah Jariyah into healthcare projects with ongoing benefits to our patients and ongoing rewards for our donors.
+At IKCA we spend Sadaqah Jariyah on hospital construction and essential medical equipment.
+For 25 years we’ve been investing Sadaqah Jariyah with ongoing benefits to our patients and ongoing rewards for our donors.

-Find out more about Sadaqah Jariyah and how your charity can continue to save lives through hospital equipment for years to come.
+Find out more about Sadaqah Jariyah and how your charity can save lives through hospital construction and essential medical equipment for years to come.

-Sadaqah Fitr is more commonly known as Zakat ul-Fitr or Fitrana.
-Sadaqah Fitr is the compulsory charity paid by every Muslim at the end of Ramadan.
+Sadaqah Fitr is also known as Zakat ul-Fitr or Fitrana.
+This is the compulsory charity paid by every Muslim at the end of Ramadan.
 It is a way for Muslims to give thanks that they were able to complete the month of fasting.
 The Prophet Muhammad (ﷺ) described the required quantity of Sadaqah Fitr as one saa.
 The monetary equivalent of this today (as per Ramadan 2020) is £5 worth of staple food.

 Guard yourselves against the Fire [of Hell] even if it be only with half a date-fruit (given in charity); and if you cannot afford even that, you should at least say a good word.
 (Muslim)